 - La Corniche

 - West Bay Area and The Pearl-Qatar (Photostop)

-- Museum of Islamic Art or Katara Cultural Village
+- National Museum of Qatar or Katara Cultural Village

 - We leave the port behind us by coach and go on a guided tour of Doha, which means “the great tree” in Arabic and is the shiny cosmopolitan capital of Qatar.

 - Our fist stop is Souq Waqif, the capital’s fascinating bazaar crossed by wide roads flanked by cafés and restaurantsthat, on the side roads, give way to a myriad of little shops managed exclusively by men where you can find truly anything: ceramic and fabric, spices, Arab sweets, candied fruit and traditional clothing as well as the classic souvenirs.

 - We continue our sightseeing tour along La Corniche, the amazing waterfront winding along the large bay overlooked by the city and flanked by alternating old and modern buildings.In the port, dozens of old wooden ships evoke Qatar's glorious maritime past.

 - We continue as far as the West Bay Area, the most modern part of the city with its tall buildings and reach the capital's most glamorous district: The Pearl-Qatar, a vast complex built on an artificial island featuring high residential buildings and luxury villas, famous hotels and luxury shopping malls, international designer boutiques, cafés and restaurants.

 - We pass by Doha Golf Club, an enormous facility with two courses and the most modern equipment, as well as the headquarters of famous TV network Al Jazeera.